The Main Event! The premier bouldering venue in the area with quality problems at all grades.

 2. Winsome.
 Climb the pebbles and ripples up the steep slab.
 Highball.
 Keep up the middle at the top, no bailing out left or right.
 7a ***

 3. West's Route.
 As the name implies more of a micro route than a boulder problem.
-Nonetheless, very good climbing.
+Nonetheless, very good climbing, with an interesting colony of Trumpet Lichen.
 Climb direct and through the overlaps, 5. ***

 4. The Nipple.
 Climb up to the arete via the overlap using the curious rugosity, 6a. *